texfaq/texfaq.github.io/FAQ-papergeom.md

 document is going to be printed on, and can issue the commands necessary to ensure the correct size of paper is used.
-If [`geometry`](http://ctan.org/pkg/geometry) is used when a document is being processed by PDFLaTeX, it can set the necessary dimensions ''in the output''.
+If [`geometry`](http://ctan.org/pkg/geometry) is used when a document is being processed by pdfLaTeX, it can set the necessary dimensions ''in the output''.
 If the document is being processed by LaTeX on a TeX or &epsilon;-TeX engine, there are package options which instruct [`geometry`](http://ctan.org/pkg/geometry) which `\special` commands to use.
-(Note that the options are ignored if you are using PDFLaTeX.)
+(Note that the options are ignored if you are using pdfLaTeX.)

 So, one resolution of the problem, when you are using LaTeX, is to add
 ```latex